thoughtbot/goal-oriented-git/src/1-1-get-set-up.md

     successfully.
 If you see a message along the lines of `command not found`, then Git isn't correctly installed yet.
-3. When Git is tracking changes to our files, it needs to know who made those changes---we'll see why this is important when we get into Git's collaborative features in Part 4.
+3. When Git is tracking changes to our files, it needs to know who made those changes---we'll see why this is important when we explore Git's collaborative features in Part 4.

     To identify yourself, and therefore the changes you track with Git, you